 This is a classic and an old favourite for sure.
 Despite having made it countless times, and being delighted by the flavour over and over, we are always trying to perfect it.

 A few weeks ago Thomas and Becky were about to move to Berlin and for some reason they still had never tasted my ice cream.
 I promised to crank up a batch in honour of their departure.
 The party was to take place at Star Bar and good fortune would have it that the management didn’t mind us cranking ice cream outside.

 The ingredients for a big 6-quart batch were as follows:

-- a few kilos of apples (as a rough guide, I tend to use about 200-250g of fruit per quart of ice cream)
+- 1.5 kg apples (as a rough guide, I tend to use about 200-250g of fruit per quart of ice cream)

 I strapped the White Mountain to my bike and went to the pub to crank!